ddev/ddev/docs/users/extend/custom-commands.md

     - ".:/mnt/ddev_config"
 ```

-For example, to add a "solrtail" command that runs in a solr service, add `.ddev/commands/solr/solrtail` with:
+For example, to add a `solrtail` command that runs in a solr service, add `.ddev/commands/solr/solrtail` with:

 ```bash
 #!/bin/bash